 Probation is a mechanism deployed by the judicial system to release an individual into society under certain conditions.
 By sentencing an individual to probation, the defendant is able to avoid incarceration altogether.
-But there is a price to pay for this relatively favorable outcome: strict guidelines are set by the court that must be followed by the offender.
+But there is a price which must be paid for this relatively favorable outcome: strict guidelines are set by the court which must be followed by the offender.
 The result of not following these guidelines is what is referred to as a probation violation.

 How Does Probation Work?

-When the court imposes probation, it allows the individual to avoid jail time in lieu of adhering to certain probation requirements.
-These often include:
+When the court imposes probation, it allows the individual to avoid jail time – on the condition of adhering to certain probation requirements.
+These requirements often include:

-If you are accused of violating your probation it will likely be because it has been determined that you did not adhere to these requirements.
+If you are accused of violating your probation, it will typically be because it has been alleged that you did not adhere to these requirements.
 You will be required to appear before the court to defend against these accusations.
-If found to be in violation of your probation, potential consequences include:
+If you are found to be in violation of your probation, potential consequences include:

 Why Do I Need a Lawyer?

-A criminal defense attorney will work to preserve your probation and try to keep you out of jail.
-If your violation was a simple technicality, due to a late check-in with your probation officer or a missed counseling session, your attorney will explain your error and present your situation in a favorable light so as to persuade the court to handle your matter leniently.
-If your violation, on the other hand, is the result of being charged with another crime, your attorney will aggressively defend you against the probation violation, and the underlying new in order to defeat that charge and preserve your probation.
+A criminal defense lawyer will work to preserve your probation, and work to keep you out of jail.
+If your violation was a simple technicality, due to issues such as a late check-in with your probation officer, or a missed counseling session, your attorney will explain your error, and present your situation in a favorable light, so as to persuade the court to handle your matter leniently.
+On the other hand, if your violation is the result of being charged with another crime, your attorney will aggressively defend you against both the probation violation and the underlying new accusation in order to defeat that charge and preserve your probation.

 This content was written on behalf of Greg Prosmushkin.